 Around 15 years ago, AL amyloidosis was widely regarded as an untreatable and rapidly fatal disease.
 However, the field is rapidly changing.
 Most patients can now expect to survive and experience a good quality of life for several years after diagnosis.
 Treatment results are best in patients who are diagnosed early or who do not have severe organ damage at the time of diagnosis.
 Results are also best at specialist centres, such as the NAC.

 Several newer and better chemotherapy drugs have become available and entered routine use over the last few years.
 Patients are already experiencing significant benefits from these treatments.
 In addition, there are a number of new drugs currently in development in research centres around the world.
-A new approach to eliminate existing amyloid deposits, invented in the Wolfson Drug Discovery Unit, is being developed and undergoing clinical testing in collaboration with GlaxoSmithKline.
 The field of AL amyloidosis has moved into a very exciting era with hope for more effective treatments and even an eventual cure for this disease.

 Click here to see Dr Ashu Wechalekar, consultant haematologist at the NAC, talking about future treatments for AL amyloidosis.